Aspiration Quality

 The Aspiration Quality is an Australian Turf Club Group 3 Thoroughbred quality handicap horse race, for fillies and mares aged three-years-old and upwards, over a distance of 1600 metres at Randwick Racecourse in Sydney, Australia in March.
-Total prize money for the race is A$160,000.

 History

 The race has been held on the Randwick Guineas race card since inception.

+Nettoyer, trained by Wendy Roche, won the 2019 and 2020 editions of the race as well as the 2020 Doncaster Mile.
+Joseph Pride trained the winners in 2010, 2015 and 2024.